Wearables for Heart Rate Variability (HRV) Measurement: Analysis of Data Quality and Issues with Data Interpretation

 - both morning and night data capture the same response to strong, acute stressors (e.g. sickness)

-- there can be differences in morning and night data based on a number of factors, typically measurement timing (the night comes earlier)
+- there can be differences in morning and night data based on several factors, typically measurement timing (the night comes earlier)

 Let’s look at some data to back the statements above.
 First, we can look at the same acute stressors highlighted above for night data.